The following video production advice is for simple productions like interviews, lectures or panels.

 While we do have a relatively good supply of cameras on campus, we do not always have people to run cameras.
 For most projects, you will have to find people to operate the cameras.
-If that is the case, please have them refer to these video production guidelines:

 - If you want the video to be useful, than this job needs to be taken seriously.
 The person needs to pay attention to the camera and to what is being recorded.